wifisensing/PicoScenes-Manual/source/hardware.rst

 Supported Hardware
 =====================

+.. hint:: This page is under active editing.

 In this page, we briefly compare the capabilities of the existing public-available CSI hardware.

 .. csv-table:: Comparison of existing CSI-Extractable Hardware